orbeon/orbeon-forms/README.md

 9. Known bugs and requests for enhancements
 -------------------------------------------

-For a list of known issues and RFEs, consult the OW2 issue tracking system:
+For a list of known issues and RFEs, check the issue tracking system:

 > <http://goo.gl/iSEyq>